 Be Polite in your Resignation

 When resigning from your MLM company you don’t have to provide a specific reason.
 You can simply state that the company isn’t working for you, you’ve found a better opportunity, or you’ve no longer interested in peddling the products or services the company is offering.
 Whatever reason you give, you better be sure to be polite and have dignity in your resignation.
 Whether your resignation comes in the form of a telephone call, an email, or a face-to-face conversation it’s important to be polite, punctual and courteous when explaining your reason for resigning.

 Be prepared to hear lots of “but you’re our best producer!” or “but you are poised to be our best distributor!”
 It’s not uncommon to hear quite a bit of this when you announce your resignation.
 Never get angry at your upline, no matter how much they try to convince you to stay with the company.
 Always remain polite and nice when dealing with the resignation process.

 Do not Trash Talk Former MLM Company

-One of the best ways to lose your warm market, lose your leads and prospects, and join the no friends left club in MLM is by trash talking your former company.
-News and information spreads quickly, and gossip and trash talk is among the quickest pieces of information to spread in the MLM community.
+One of the best ways to lose your warm market, lose your leads and prospects, and join the no friends left the club in MLM is by trash-talking your former company.
+News and information spread quickly, and gossip and trash talk is among the quickest pieces of information to spread in the MLM community.
 If you are somewhat of a well-known face in the MLM world and you consistently trash talk your former company you might as well kiss your prospects, leads, downline, upline, and most of all your hard-earned profits goodbye.